University of Maine System

-The University of Maine System (UMaine System or UMS) was created in 1968 by the Maine Legislature and consists of eight institutions, each with a distinct mission and regional character.
+The University of Maine System (UMaine System or UMS; also branded as Maine's Public Universities) was created in 1968 by the Maine Legislature and consists of eight institutions, each with a distinct mission and regional character.
 Combined, there are approximately 33,000 students enrolled at these institutions.
 The UMS includes every institution with a name including University of Maine, and the University of Southern Maine.
 Public colleges in Maine that are not part of the UMS are the Maine Maritime Academy and the members of the Maine Community College System.